 Former three-term Sun Valley Mayor Ruth Lieder died Monday of natural causes.
 She was 89.

-To send flowers in memory of Ruth Lieder, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Ruth Lieder, please visit our Heartfelt Sympathies Store.

 After graduating from Smith College in 1953, Lieder worked for Sports Illustrated and Asia Weekly magazine, and ran her own public relations firm, called Nothing’s Impossible Inc.